InfiniteX777/Bane/README.md

   * Chat privately with a single user within a server.
   * Click the user you want to chat with on the right-side of your screen.

-* A private room for your buddies!
-  * Create a room just for you and your buddies.
+* Host a room for your buddies!
-  * Create the room by typing '/private [Room Name]' in any selected room.
+  * Create the room by typing '/host [Room Name]' in any selected room.
   * There SHOULD NOT be any whitespaces or '\' characters in the room name!
-  * Invite a buddy via '/invite [Invite Code]'.
+  * Invite a buddy via '/invite [Invite Code]' in the selected room.
-  * Only you and your buddies can see the room.
+  * Only you and your buddies can see what's in the room.
+  * Adding a password will allow players to join ('/host [Room Name] [Password]').
+    * '/join [Password]' will allow players to join if the given password is correct.
+    * You can still invite players in the room, allowing them to join without knowing the password.

 * Send files!
   * Just type '/send' in a room and a file chooser dialog will appear.